neurobrko/dotfiles/README.md

 ## What's inside?

-For details of functions and aliases refer to README.md file in `.config/aliases` and to respective files in this directory.
-Most of the functionality is self-explanatory or supplemented with comments.
+For details of functions and aliases refer to README.md files in `.config/aliases` and `.config/custom_tools` and to respective files in those directories.
+Most of the functionality is self-explanatory or supplied with comments.